Dawes Act: Fractionation

 The economic consequences of fractionation are severe.
 Some recent appraisal studies suggest that when the number of owners of a tract of land reaches between ten and twenty, the value of that tract drops to zero.
-Highly fractionated land is for all practical purposes worthless.

 In addition, the fractionation of land and the resultant ballooning number of trust accounts quickly produced an administrative nightmare.
 Over the past 40 years, the area of trust land has grown by approximately 80000 acre per year.
 Approximately 357 million dollars is collected annually from all sources of trust asset management, including coal sales, timber harvesting, oil and gas leases and other rights-of-way and lease activity.
 No single fiduciary institution has ever managed as many trust accounts as the Department of the Interior has managed over the last century.

-Interior is involved in the management of 100,000 leases for individual Native Americans and tribes on trust land that encompasses approximately 56000000 acre.
-Leasing, use permits, sale revenues, and interest of approximately $226 million per year are collected for approximately 230,000 individual Indian money (IIM) accounts, and about $530 million per year are collected for approximately 1,400 tribal accounts.
-In addition, the trust currently manages approximately $2.8 billion in tribal funds and $400 million in individual Native American funds.
+Interior is involved in "the management of 100,000 leases for individual [Native Americans] and tribes on trust land that encompasses approximately 56000000 acre.
+Leasing, use permits, sale revenues, and interest of approximately $226 million per year are collected for approximately 230,000 individual Indian money [(IIM)] accounts, and about $530 million per year are collected for approximately 1,400 tribal accounts.
+In addition, the trust currently manages approximately $2.8 billion in tribal funds and $400 million in individual Native American funds."

-Under current regulations, probates need to be conducted for every account with trust assets, even those with balances between one cent and one dollar.
-While the average cost for a probate process exceeds $3,000, even a streamlined, expedited process costing as little as $500 would require almost $10,000,000 to probate the $5,700 in these accounts.
+"Under current regulations, probates need to be conducted for every account with trust assets, even those with balances between one cent and one dollar.
+While the average cost for a probate process exceeds $3,000, even a streamlined, expedited process...costing as little as $500 would require almost $10,000,000 to probate the $5,700 in these accounts."

-Unlike most private trusts, the federal government bears the entire cost of administering the Indian trust.
+"Unlike most private trusts, the federal government bears the entire cost of administering the Indian trust.
 As a result, the usual incentives found in the commercial sector for reducing the number of small or inactive accounts do not apply to the Indian trust.
-Similarly, the United States has not adopted many of the tools that states and local government entities have for ensuring that unclaimed or abandoned property is returned to productive use within the local community.
+Similarly, the United States has not adopted many of the tools that States and local government entities have for ensuring that unclaimed or abandoned property is returned to productive use within the local community."